 These medical professionals are the same doctors you’d find in a doctor’s office.
 They can make a diagnosis and write prescriptions in a matter of minutes based on your symptoms alone, without needing to see you in person.

 Virtual visits offer you care anytime, anywhere — without ever having to leave your bed or couch.
 These visits take place through video calls, emails or online chats with a licensed health care professional.

 You can schedule and access virtual care through a variety of online applications including MD Live, Teladoc, LiveHealth Online or through the Priority Health app if you’re a Priority Health member.
-Check with your doctor or health insurance provider to see what platform they use to offer virtual care.
+Check with your doctor or health plan provider to see what platform they use to offer virtual care.

 What Are the Benefits of Virtual Health Care?

 Convenient, time-efficient and affordable, virtual care offers many benefits.